a-soong/1701QCA-Assessment1/replicationproject/replication.md

 What I thought before: That products have features.

-What I learned: That there are more than just features within design, as well as the importance of microinteractions regardless of how subtle (or not) it is and the impact it has on a user's experience.
+What I learned: That there are more than just features and functions within design, as well as the importance of microinteractions regardless of how subtle (or not) it is and the impact it has on a user's experience.
 It can make a product more pleasureable and easy to use even if we don't consciously remember that detail.

 What I would like to know more about: Other microinteractions that I use in my day to day life that I don't notice.